Key Takeaway

 GHK-Cu and semaglutide have no known drug interaction.
 These two compounds work through completely unrelated biological pathways.
 GHK-Cu is a copper-binding peptide that modulates tissue repair and collagen synthesis, while semaglutide is a GLP-1 receptor agonist that suppresses appetite and improves metabolic function.
-They do not share receptors, metabolic enzymes, or physiological targets .
+They don't share receptors, metabolic enzymes, or physiological targets .

 GHK-Cu Safety Profile